gmcmacran/gmcmacran/README.md

 * python: [glm_irls](https://github.com/gmcmacran/glm_irls) is an implementation of generalized linear models from the ground up using numpy.
 * R: [extendedFamily](https://github.com/gmcmacran/extendedFamily) adds new links to R’s generalized linear models.
 * python: [coord-descent-glm](https://github.com/gmcmacran/coord-descent-glm) is an implementation of generalized linear models using coordinate descent and functional programming.
-* python: [tensorflow](https://github.com/gmcmacran/tensorflow) contains examples of a generative adversarial network, transfer learning, data augmentation and a residual connection.
+* python: [tensorflow](https://github.com/gmcmacran/tensorflow) contains examples of
+    + Two versions of a generative adversarial network
+    + transfer learning
+    + data augmentation
+    + functional A.P.I. with a residual connection
 * python: [aws_docker_py](https://github.com/gmcmacran/aws_docker_py) is a containerized model in AWS.
 * python: [semi_supervised](https://github.com/gmcmacran/semi_supervised) explores the usefulness of semi-supervised machine learning.